mulbahoplanojames/linda-hair-salon/README.md

 ## API Reference

-This project does not include a backend API.
+This project does not include a backend API yet.
 All forms are currently mocked for demo purposes.
 In future updates, to connect to a real backend, i will include the simulated API calls in the booking, checkout, and contact forms with your endpoints.

 ---